WordPress/openverse/catalog/DAGs.md

 verifies that the associated GitHub issues are still open.
 If an issue has been closed, it is assumed that the entry should be removed, and an alert is sent to prompt manual update of the configuration.
-This prevents developers from forgetting to reenable Slack reporting or turnoff error skipping after the issue has been resolved.
+This prevents developers from forgetting to re-enable Slack reporting or turnoff error skipping after the issue has been resolved.

 The DAG runs weekly.